shinywhitebox/planner-docs/src/manual/concepts/global_vs_plans.md

 {%endsection%}

-{%section "Plan Data" %}
+{%section "Plan Mode: Draft & Published" %}

-Pretty much everything else ends up in the Plan.
-That includes all the scheduling for that plan.

-Think of a *plan* as being the container, or the end result, of mixing up people & roles over some date range.
-It's where the results of the scheduling/rostering are stored.

 Plans can be in *draft* or *published* mode.
-The intention is that a draft plan is something being worked on, something that is in flux and certianly not yet finalized.
+The intention is that a draft plan is something being worked on, something that is in flux and certainly not yet finalized.

 A *published* plan on the other hand is done, and becomes read-only at the time it is published.
 The rationale is that if people have committed to being in that plan; you don't want the system potentially reworking it (perhaps quite dramatically) based on some changes to peoples availability or vacation dates later on.
 You want published plans to stay fixed in place.